gideonjeffrey/Project-Euler-First-100/README.md

 ## A bit about me

-I am an amateur mathematician - a math enthusiast, if you will - and have experience programming in Python.
+I am an amateur mathematics enthusiast and have experience programming in Python.
 Project Euler was my gateway into coding, in a way; someone told me about it in 2016 and I've been hooked on coding ever since.